-PAYMENT: Once you have sent your inquiry by email, I will send you a firm quotation with the payment options available to you.
+PAYMENT: Upon receiving your email, I will send you a confirmation quotation with the payment options available to you.
 Currently I am not set up to accept credit cards but do accept PayPal, checks, money orders or bank drafts.
 The quote I send you will include both the PayPal account information and the mailing address (if paying by check, money order or bank draft).
 Please include your shipping address and indicate which method you wish to pay by so I can be on the look out for it.

 All supplements are mailed from Corning, NY by USPS (United States Postal Services).

 AVAILABILITY: All three supplements are presently available.
 If the inventory becomes depleted, I will reprint as required.
 I will let you know prior to your payment of any delays you may be facing.

 Thank you for considering A Peek Inside the Walls.
-John and I look forward to bringing you many more of these in the future.
-If you have any questions, please email me at firstname.lastname@example.org.
-I’ll be happy to help you in any way that I can.
+If you have any questions, please email me at email@example.com.
+I’ll be happy to help assist you.